In this issue:

 Livable Communities: There are proposals for "Livable Communities" legislation.
 The Livable Communities Act (S. 1619, H.R.
 4690) would facilitate sustainable innovation in regional projects.
 This proposal aims to enable coordination of various aspects of infrastructure, such as transportation and energy distribution.
 The bill has raised concerns about benefits for smaller metropolitan areas (50,000 to 200,000) and micropolitan areas (urban areas under 50,000 population).

-Climate Change: Some proposals related to climate change may affect transportation and the potential for funding projects such as trails or enhancement activities.
-There are wide ranges of opinions among industries and organizations about how to craft climate change legislation, and how to collect or use revenue.
+: Some proposals related to may affect transportation and the potential for funding projects such as trails or enhancement activities.
+There are wide ranges of opinions among industries and organizations about how to craft legislation, and how to collect or use revenue.

 Program Financial Resources